Former Presidents and Vice Presidents

 Former Vice Presidents

 The vice president of the Stiftung Preussischer Kulturbesitz (SPK) serves as the permanent representative of the president and is responsible for the workings of the central administration.
 In this capacity, he or she deals with matters pertaining to the organizational structure of the Foundation and individual institutions.
 The vice president prepares policy decisions on behalf of the SPK as a whole and helps specialist departments belonging to the museums, libraries, or archives to make policy decisions themselves.
-The two former vice presidents, Peter Hofmann und Norbert Zimmermann, oversaw major construction projects by the Foundation and consolidated its finances.
+The three former vice presidents, Peter Hofmann, Norbert Zimmermann and Günther Schauerte, oversaw major construction projects by the Foundation and consolidated its finances.

 In 1968, Peter Hofmann began work as the first Permanent Deputy of the President of the Stiftung Preussischer Kulturbesitz: a title that was changed to Vice President in 1990.
 A lawyer by profession, he had previously worked in the Ministry of the Interior and the local administration of Nördlingen.
 As Vice President of the Stiftung Preussischer Kulturbesitz, Hofmann was in charge of the Foundation’s central administration.
 In this capacity, he guided a number of new building projects from the planning stage to completion.
 Among them were the Kulturforum and the Staatsbibliothek (Berlin State Library).
 His term of office, which ended in 1997, coincided with the extraordinary challenges of reunification and the consolidation of the Foundation’s institutions in the East and the West, in terms of organizational structure and personnel.